- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 Although most students secure their work terms through the positions posted on the Co-op Services job portal, students are encouraged to self-develop job opportunities as well.
 Co-op Services provides sessions both to guide students through the job search process and to assist them once on the job.
 Online modules cover resume writing and interview skills and career counsellors are available for one-on-one sessions.
 The co-op coordinator visits the work site during the term to discuss how the work is progressing from the point of view of both the student and the employer.

-After having satisfactorily completed at least six of the ten core courses, students who choose to take the Cooperative Education Program within the MPPA are able to apply for two work terms to be undertaken during their MPPA program.
-(If you are completing one or both of the prerequisite courses in the first year of the program, you must complete five of the ten core courses before going out on co-op).
+After having satisfactorily completed, or received advance completion credit for, the six first-year core courses, students who choose to take the Cooperative Education Program within the MPPA are able to apply for two work terms to be undertaken during their MPPA program.
+(If you are completing one or both of the prerequisite courses in the first year of the program, you must complete five of the six first-year core courses before going out on co-op).
 Students who satisfactorily complete the two work terms receive a Co-op designation on their transcript.

 At the end of the work term, students submit a work term report to the faculty advisor who is the School’s Co-op Liaison (Professor Chris Stoney).
 This report outlines their work term role and responsibilities, identifies challenges and accomplishments, analyzes the strengths and weaknesses of their work experience, and relates that experience to their previous academic work.
 Also at the end of the work term, the employer evaluates the student’s performance, and discusses this evaluation with the student.